christianThardy/christianThardy.github.io/tom-interpretability.md

 Total circuit effect: 0.674451
 ```

-This suggests that these heads are working together in a highly interdependent way.
-The remaining performance (~16.20%) implies that outside the ToM circuit, there’s not much capacity left for correct prediction of ToM tasks, as expected.
+This suggests that the heads found in the circuit are working together in a highly interdependent way.
+The remaining performance (~16.20%) implies that outside the ToM circuit, there’s not much capacity left for correct prediction of ToM tasks.
 Component-wise, the early and mid suppression heads had the most significant effect on the decrease in performance when ablated, which reduced performance by ~22.50% and ~45.14% respectively, highlighting the importance of copy suppression for this task.

 <br>